Don't Look Back in Anger

-"Don't Look Back in Anger" is a song by English rock band Oasis.
-It was written by the band's guitarist and main songwriter Noel Gallagher.
-The song was produced by Gallagher and Owen Morris.
-Released on 19 February 1996 as the fifth single from their second studio album, (What's the Story) Morning Glory?
-(1995), it became Oasis's second single to reach #1 on the UK Singles Chart, earning a quadruple-platinum sales certification in the UK.
-It was the first Oasis single with lead vocals by Noel, who had previously only sung lead on B-sides, instead of his brother Liam.
-Noel would later sing lead vocals on six other singles.
+"Don't Look Back in Anger" is a song by English rock band Oasis, released on 19 February 1996 by Creation Records as the fifth single from their second studio album, (What's the Story) Morning Glory?
+(1995).

+"Don't Look Back in Anger" was written by the lead guitarist and chief songwriter, Noel Gallagher, and produced by Gallagher and Owen Morris.
+It was the first Oasis single with lead vocals by Noel, who had previously only sung lead on B-sides, instead of his brother, Liam.
+Noel later sang lead vocals on six other singles.